 You can participate in online events (Zoom conferences, web seminars, etc.) if you follow our guidelines.
 We offer two solutions:

-The group study rooms in the Ammerbau are open again.
-You can book a time slot in one of the 16 small and 4 large workrooms.
+You can use the group study rooms in the Ammerbau by booking a time slot in one of the 16 small and 4 large workrooms.

 Please note the following rules: